tock/tock/doc/reference/trd104-syscalls.md

 call driver to invoke.
 The syscall identifier (which is different than the Syscall Class ID in the table above) specifies which instance of that system call on that driver to invoke.
 Both arguments are unsigned 32-bit integers.
-For example, the Console system call driver has driver identifier `0x1`, by convention, and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.
+For example, by convention the Console system call driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.

 If userspace invokes a system call on a peripheral driver that is not